Things most people ask us about bed bugs

 - Traveling – bringing home a “hitchhiker” in your baggage or clothes

-- Bed bugs traveling between units in multi-unit complexes
+- Bed bugs traveling between units in multi-unit apartment buildings

 - Visitors staying at your home bringing infested items with them